Venture-Miner/nfboost-backoffice/docs/event-management/events/rounds/delete-round.md

 ![1](/img/updatevent.png)

-The list of rounds that already exist in the event is displayed, if there are no rounds the list returns empty.
-To delete a round from the events list, click on the slider button on the right side of the settings button.
+The list of rounds that already exist in the event is displayed.
+To delete a round from the events list, click slider button on the right side of the settings button.

 ![1](/img/novoround.png)